 The Cloud is now part of all our lives; we store our files in it, our photos, our music and now even our movies.
 It seems like future generations will have no need for a physical product if it can be delivered digitally.
 And with advantages such the ability to access the content almost anywhere, and on different devices, it makes sense to utilise this technology.
 But just as the cloud has effected music and movies it is now set to have a dramatic impact on the world of gaming.

 At present cloud gaming technology remains “early”; bandwidth is still invariably insufficient; and the games themselves are often not designed with the cloud in mind.
 However, it is forecast that by 2017 the downloading and streaming markets will grow nine-fold, while the boxed-games segment will remain relatively stagnant.
-The roll out may be slow and on a country by country basis as the technology, and software catches up but it will happen.
+The rollout may be slow and on a country-by-country basis as the technology, and the software catches up but it will happen.

 Publishers, developers, telcos and innovators at this cloud gaming focussed event will be looking exclusively at digital distribution in the games industry, and is definitely the event to be a part of if you want to be ready for the future of gaming.

 For more information on this hugely exciting event I have listed the details below:

 Conference & Exhibition

 London, February 21-22, 2013